XConv: Low-memory stochastic backpropagation for convolutional layers: Stochastic optimization with multi-channel randomized trace estimation

-\paragraph*{Low-memory stochastic backpropagation} The key point of the randomized trace estimator in Equation~\eqref{eq:estimator} is that it allows for on-the-fly compression of the state variables during the forward pass.
-For a single convolutional layer $\B{Y}=\B{conv}(\B{X},\,\B{w})$ with input $\B{X}$ and convolution weights $\B{w}$, our approximation involves three simple steps, namely \textbf{(1)} probing of the state variable $\overline{\B{X}} =\B{Z}^\top \B{X}$, \textbf{(2)} matrix-free formation of the outer product $\B{L}=\B{\overline{X}Y}^\top$, and \textbf{(3)} approximation of the gradient via $\delta w_i=\frac{1}{r}\operatorname{tr}(\B{LT}_{-k(i)}\B{Z}),\, i=1,\ldots, r$.
-These three steps lead to major memory reductions even for a relatively small image size of $N=32\times 32$ and $C_{\text{in}}=16$.
+The key point of the randomized trace estimator in Equation~\eqref{eq:estimator} is that it allows for on-the-fly compression of the state variables during the forward pass.
+For a single convolutional layer $\B{Y}=\B{conv}(\B{X},\,\B{w})$ with input $\B{X}$ and convolution weights $\B{w}$, our approximation involves three simple steps, namely \textbf{(1)} probing of the state variable $\overline{\B{X}} =\B{Z}^\top \B{X}$, \textbf{(2)} matrix-free formation of the outer product $\B{L}=\B{\overline{X}}\delta\B{Y}^\top$, and \textbf{(3)} approximation of the gradient via $\delta w_i=\frac{1}{r}\operatorname{tr}(\B{L}\B{T}_{-k(i)}\B{Z}),\, i=1,\ldots, n_w$.
+These three steps lead to substantial memory reductions even for a relatively small image of size $32\times 32$ ($N=1024$ pixels) and $C_{\text{in}}=16$.
 In that case, our approach leads to a memory reduction by a factor of $\frac{N C_{\text{in}}}{r}=2^{14-\gamma}$ for $r=2^\gamma$.
-For $\gamma=7$ this leads to $100\times$ memory saving.
+For $\gamma=7$ this gives a roughly $100\times$ reduction in the stored activation \emph{of that single layer}; the network-level saving is smaller and set by the share of non-convolutional activations (Section~\ref{subsec:network-memory}).
 Because the probing vectors are generated on the fly, we only need to allocate memory for $\B{\overline{X}}$ during the forward pass as long as we also store the state $s$ of the random generator.
 During backpropagation, we initialize the state, generate the probing vectors, followed by applying a shift and product by $\B{L}$.
 These steps are summarized in Algorithm~\ref{ev_fwd_bck}.
-This simple yet powerful algorithm provides a virtually memory free estimate of the true gradient with respect to its weights.
+This simple algorithm provides a highly compressed estimate of the true gradient with respect to its weights.